NVIDIA/NeMo/README.md

 python3 main.py
 ```

-#### 4.8.1.3.
+##### 4.8.1.3.
 Base Command Platform
 <a id="markdown-base-command-platform" name="base-command-platform"></a>
-In order to run the finetuning script on Base Command Platform, set the
+In order to run the fine-tuning script on Base Command Platform, set the
 `cluster_type` parameter in `conf/config.yaml` to `bcp`.
 This can also be overriden
 from the command line, using hydra.
 The evaluation script must be launched in a multi-node job.

-To run the finetuning pipeline to finetune a 220M T5 model converted checkpoint stored in
+To run the fine-tuning pipeline to fine-tune a 220M T5 model converted checkpoint stored in
 /mount/results/t5_220m/convert_nemo, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py finetuning=t5/mnli run_data_preparation=False run_training=False \